Authorized providers within the recovery community can refer to ATR

 Individual has been involved with your program for at least 30-60 days and is very engaged.

-Individual is planning on staying engaged with your program for at least the next 4 months, preferably longer.
+Individual is planning on staying engaged with your program for the 6 months that they are in the ATR program.

-- Purchasing of basic needs items, state identification cards, driver’s licenses, driver’s permits, and registration fees
+- Purchasing of basic needs items, such as clothing, hygiene products, children’s needs, cell phone, ID replacement (state identification cards, driver’s licenses, driver’s permits, registration fees and birth certificates)

 - Employment training services and support to pursue educational goals

-- Health and wellness programs (gym membership, nutritional counseling, smoking cessation)
+- Medical, health and wellness needs (gym memberships, co-pays, prescriptions, eye-glasses, dental care, nutritional counseling, smoking cessation)

 - Connection to the recovery community such as Recovery Coaching services